Effective Kotlin Item 53: Consider using groupingBy instead of groupBy

 Map as a result, and we can use all the different methods defined on it.
 This makes

 Finding the number of points received by each team is a bit harder.
-We can use
+We can use the

-fold function.
-It is like a
+fold function, which is like a

-Finally, the last problem.
-We need to find the biggest element in the group.
+Finally, the last problem: we need to find the biggest element in the group.
 We might use

 Again, we can extract an extension function.

-aggregate.
-It is very similar to
+aggregate, which is very similar to

 reduce.
 It iterates over all the elements and aggregates for each key.
 Its operation has 4 parameters: key of the current element; accumulator (also per element) or

-Map, that has plenty of useful functions.
+Map that has plenty of useful functions.
 Its alternative is

 groupingBy, which is better for performance but is generally harder to use.
 It currently supports the following functions: